Claire-Fisher/Donofy/README.md

 - Tom Harris: Site tester, and my biggest cheerleader.

 - To all my friends and family, who have supported me, asked after me, listened to me, commisserated with me, and celebrated with me.
-To all those who have felt my absence over the last 12 months.
+To all those who have felt my absence over the last 12 months as I take on this new venture.
+Thank you for your patience and support.

 - Shaun Russell: Senior UX/UI/Product Designer.
 My site tester, my partner, and my provider while I study.
 Building my new development career change would have been infinitely harder without you.
 Thank you.